-But the videos also depict the surreal (often somber) reality of being locked up in a city at the epicenter of a deadly virus outbreak.
+But the videos also depict the surreal (often grim) reality of being locked up in a city at the epicenter of a deadly virus outbreak.

 Monroe is often dressed in full protective clothing, while doing volunteer work such as delivering food delivered.

-"Um, yes, it's crazy", Monroe says nervously to the camera.
+"Um, yes, that's crazy", Monroe says nervously to the camera.

 Monroe and his supervisor produced the TikToks together: Monroe appears in the videos, the supervisor films, edits them and uploads them to the account @prostage.